hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The Crimson King, is there, wearing glasses and dressed in a red robe.

-He is piling up black rocks, stacking them in what seems an impossible balance.

 He is seated next to a lit furnace.
 A greenish smoke comes out of it, with a familiar smell.
 It's the devil's grass.

-When they make eye contact the pile crumbles — product of the distraction.

 The Crimson Kings looks at the guns and then back to Roland.
 Childe Roland to the dark tower came!
 Long days and pleasant nights, Sai — says.